stefankarlsson1230/The_CSharp_Players_Guide_1_The_Basics/README.md

 Examples with Arrays, starting on page 94.
   - Modify the code to use foreach loops instead of for loops.

 ### From ChatGPT

+- [x] Project 3 - Reverse Array
-    2. Reverse Array – Print an array backwards.
+  - Print an array backwards.

+- [ ] Project 4 - Find Maximum
-    3. Find Maximum – Show largest number.
+  - Show largest number.

+- [ ] Project 5 - Search Array
-    4. Search Array – Find if a value exists.
+  - Find if a value exists.

+- [ ] Project 6 - Grades Average
-    5. Grades Average – Store grades, compute average and pass/fail.
+  - Store grades, compute average and pass/fail.

 Chapter 13: Methods
     1. Simple Adder – Create and call an Add() method.